blockmason/link-workshop-van/activity1/activity1.md

 ## General activity notes
 * Discuss the difference between the current web3 release (v0.x.x) and the beta version (v1.0.0).
-* Discuss what is meant by a "web3 instance".
+* Discuss what is meant by a "web3 instance" and "web3 provider".

 ### Setup
+Refer to the web3 documentation as needed - https://web3js.readthedocs.io/en/1.0/getting-started.html

 > Install the web3 dependency using the node package manager in your Terminal.
 The dependencies listed in`package.json` will be installed.
 ```
     npm install